 Board of Directors

 The Board of Directors governs the Board of Pensions through eight committees.
-The Directors oversee the investment of plan funds; management and administration of pension, healthcare, and death and disability benefits; and operation of the Assistance Program.
+The Directors oversee the investment of plan funds; management and administration of pension, medical, and death and disability benefits; and operation of the Assistance Program.
 Under the Board of Pensions bylaws, the Board of Directors comprises 27 to 36 members.

 The Board’s senior management composes the Executive Team.
 The team is charged with